confidential-computing/governance/TAC/Meetings/2023/2023-04-06/CCC-TAC-Minutes-2023-04-06.md

 **TAC Tech Talk**
-* Towards Trust Minimization in TEEs and Applications - Fan Zhang (CDCC)
+* Towards Trust Minimization in TEEs and Applications - Fan Zhang (CDCC) Though the recording is available, as the work is not yet published, we did not record slides or take minutes of discussion items.
+No directional or decision impacting items were discussed.

 **Project Review**
 * Mark Novak (MN) presented the quarterly status (Q2) of the GRC SIG